 2020 Changes in the Law

 It is important to note that changes enacted by New York State’s 2020-2021 Budget will directly effect eligibility and approval for Community Medicaid, including a 30 month look back period.
 Prior to this new law, we could move assets out of the applicant’s name and qualify the applicant the next month for home care services.
-This has changed the landscape and will require starting medicaid planning early.
+This has changed the landscape and will require many people to start medicaid planning early.

 The Community Based Medicaid Program is an invaluable program for many seniors who wish to age in place but are unable to do so without some level of care and would otherwise face entering a nursing home.